A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems: Modeling Assumptions

-In continuous time (i.e., in evaluating $\CP_\FA$, the force--acceleration complementarity problem~\eqref{eq:CPFA}) this frictional assumption as applied to the RHex model states that the body has a low coefficient of friction and does not resist tangential forces while the legs' rubber feet have a high coefficient of friction and therefore always do.
-This \emph{a priori} assumption about friction is certainly not a good model for every situation -- consider what happens when RHex's legs push against each other, as with the vertical leap described in \cite{paper:johnson-icra-2013} (see in particular Footnote~8 and the end of Section~V.A).
-In order to model such a behavior the leg contact points must be allowed to transition to sliding contact when the contact forces reach the friction cone in the tangential direction, $\bfU_{k}(\lambda)\geq 0$ \cite[Eqn.~4]{johnson_selfmanip_2013}, as with the liftoff condition in~\eqref{eq:Ujl}--\eqref{eq:Ukl}.
-Indeed it appears that allowing such sliding modes is required to for a solution to the frictional force--acceleration problem to exist in general \cite[]{McGeer_Wobbling_1989}.

-After transition to sliding the kinetic coefficient of friction is taken as $\mu_k =0$ (as with the frictionless body contact points) so that the jamming problems discussed in Section~\ref{sec:intfric} are again avoided.
-Adding this contact mode enables for example the simulation of the vertical leap shown in Figure~\ref{fig:vertsim} or the leap onto a ledge shown in Figure~\ref{fig:ledgesim}, which each use a nominal value of $\mu=0.8$.
-This finite friction coefficient is less critical for the forward leap of Figure~\ref{fig:leapsim}, though still used in this case with the relatively large but finite values of $1.8$ for the front leg and $2.5$ for the rear.
+In continuous time (i.e., in evaluating $\CP_\FA$, the force--acceleration complementarity problem~\eqref{eq:CPFA}) this frictional assumption as applied to the RHex model states that the body has a low coefficient of friction and does not resist tangential forces while the legs' rubber feet have a high coefficient of friction and therefore \changed{typically do resist tangential forces.
+However it is known that even for contacts with infinite friction, allowing a sliding mode is sometimes required to find a consistent solution to the frictional force--acceleration complementarity problem \cite[]{McGeer_Wobbling_1989}.
+Furthermore, a strict} \emph{a priori} assumption about friction is certainly not a good model for every situation -- consider what happens when RHex's legs push against each other, as with the vertical leap described in \cite{paper:johnson-icra-2013} (see in particular Footnote~8 and the end of Section~V.A).
+In order to model such a behavior the leg contact points must be allowed to transition to sliding contact when the contact forces reach the friction cone in the tangential direction, $\bfU_{k}(\lambda)\geq 0$ \cite[Eqn.~4]{johnson_selfmanip_2013}, as with the liftoff condition in~\eqref{eq:Ujl}--\eqref{eq:Ukl}. \changed{Allowing this transition enables for example the simulation of the vertical leap shown in Figure~\ref{fig:vertsim} or the leap onto a ledge shown in Figure~\ref{fig:ledgesim}, which each use a (hand tuned) value of $\mu=0.8$.
+The forward leap of Figure~\ref{fig:leapsim} still requires this transition, for much the same reason as in \cite[]{McGeer_Wobbling_1989}, but uses the relatively high values of $\mu=1.8$ for the front leg and $\mu=2.5$ for the rear.} After transition to sliding the kinetic coefficient of friction is taken as $\mu_k =0$ (as with the frictionless body contact points) so that the jamming problems discussed in Section~\ref{sec:intfric} are again avoided.

 The transition from sliding to sticking is much trickier.
-A sliding constraint will stick when the tangential velocity drops to zero and the resulting contact forces lie within the friction cone, i.e.\ contact $k \in \KT$ is to be added if and only if its corresponding normal constraint is active ($\alpha(k) \in I$) and,
+A sliding constraint sticks when the tangential velocity drops to zero and the resulting contact forces lie within the friction cone, i.e.\ contact $k \in \KT$ is to be added if and only if its corresponding normal constraint is active ($\alpha(k) \in I$) and,